 Recipe Variations:

-- Chickpea Tabbouleh: Swap white beans for chickpeas for a nuttier texture.
+- Swap for Chickpeas: Swap white beans for chickpeas for a nuttier texture.

-- Couscous Moroccan Salad: Add shredded carrots, raisins, and a sprinkle of cumin and cinnamon for warm, aromatic Moroccan flavors.
+- Moroccan-Inspired: Add shredded carrots, raisins, and a sprinkle of cumin and cinnamon for warm, aromatic Moroccan flavors.

-- Greek White Bean Salad: Toss in kalamata olives, cucumber, and a splash of red wine vinegar for a tangy Greek-inspired version.
+- Greek-Inspired: Toss in kalamata olives, cucumber, and a splash of red wine vinegar for a tangy Greek-inspired version.

-- Dense Bean Salad: For a more filling option, combine this salad with a mix of beans like kidney beans, black beans, and butter beans for a protein-packed meal.
+- Dense Bean Salad-Inspired: For a more filling, beanier salad, combine with a mix of beans like kidney beans, black beans, and butter beans.

 How to Make Couscous Tabbouleh & Butter Bean Salad:

-- Prepare dressing: Whisk together olive oil, lemon juice, salt, and pepper in a small bowl.
-Set aside.
+- Make dressing: Whisk olive oil, lemon juice, salt, and pepper.

-- Combine salad ingredients: In a large bowl, mix the cooled couscous, chopped parsley, cherry tomatoes, sliced red onion, white beans, and crumbled feta.
+- Assemble salad: Combine couscous, parsley, tomatoes, onion, white beans, and feta.
+Toss with dressing.

 - Serve: Garnish with extra feta and parsley.
-Serve immediately or chill until ready to eat.
+Serve chilled or at room temp.

-- Use fresh herbs: Fresh parsley is key to the bright, classic tabbouleh flavor.
-Avoid dried herbs here.
+- Use Fresh Parsley: Fresh parsley is key to the classic tabbouleh flavor.
+Avoid dried herbs with this one.

-- Adjust seasoning at the end: Lemon juice and salt can vary in intensity.
+- Adjust Seasoning: Lemon juice and salt can vary in intensity.
 Taste after tossing and adjust as needed to balance acidity and saltiness.

 Make Ahead and Storage: